MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/tutorial-kubernetes-upgrade-cluster.md

 ## Update the OS version and the Kubernetes version

 > [!Important]
-> Updating a workload cluster to a newer version of the operating system and Kubernetes version is allowed.
+> Updating a workload cluster to a newer version of the operating system and Kubernetes version is supported.

-The example below assumes there's a new Kubernetes version available, and the version number is v1.18.12.

 ### Example for updating a workload cluster

+The example below assumes there's a new Kubernetes version available, and the current version number is v1.18.12.

 1. To get all available workload cluster updates, run the following command: